 “We have always been interested in the greenhouse gas emissions associated with what we consume, with little concern for the intricate ways in which the global economy provides us with the goods we consume,” said Edgar Hertwich, a professor at the Norwegian University of Science and Technology’s Industrial Ecology Programme.
 “It turns out that many countries participate in producing those goods.”

 This matters as nations try to cut carbon emissions overall, whether by imposing carbon taxes in the countries where goods are produced or consumed, or by another measure called a border carbon adjustment, according to a paper that Hertwich recently published.

 For example, Hertwich says, a carbon tax on imports would affect exports, because 10 per cent of global GHG emissions are exported more than once and enter complex global value chains.
 A border carbon adjustment could advance a further unravelling of global supply chains.

-And that may not be a good thing, he says, because products that enter the global supply chain are more energy intensive than average products — but are, on average, with less emissions-intensive energy than other products.
+And that may not be a good thing, he says, because products that enter the global supply chain are more energy intensive than average products — but are, on average, produced with less emissions-intensive energy than other products.

 “Global supply chains, overall, may contribute to reducing emissions associated with the production of individual products,” Hertwich said.

 - You might also like: Buy less, be happier, and build a healthy planet